ciao-chung/ciao-ssr/README.md

 * port(optional): **Number**, port of Node.js express app, default is 3000.
 * host(optional): **String**, host of Node.js express app, default is 'localhost'.
 * allowOrigin(required): **String/Array**, allow origin, you can set it as * if you don't want to limit any origin.
+* timeout(optional): **Number**, if client don't trigger server side render service in this timeout, crawler will auto get page result and response, default is 5000ms, at most 15000ms.
 * cache(optional): **Object**, configure cache feature.
   * ttl(optional): **Number**, time to life of cache(minutes), default is 1 minute.
   * maxsize(optional): **Number**, maxsize of cache file on disk(Kilobyte), default is 1MB.